-IBH Services are requested via a Written Order.
-A Written Order must be written within the previous 12 months prior to the initiation of IBHS and written by a licensed physician, licensed psychologist, certified registered nurse practitioner or other licensed professional whose scope of practice includes the diagnosis and treatment of behavioral health disorders, and the prescribing of behavioral health services, including IBHS (see CBH's IBHS Written Order Form, also referenced on the CBH IBHS webpage).
+IBHS is requested via a Written Order (WO).
+A WO must be written within the 12 months prior to the initiation of IBHS and written by a licensed physician, licensed psychologist, certified registered nurse practitioner or other licensed professional whose scope of practice includes the diagnosis and treatment of behavioral health disorders, and the prescribing of behavioral health services, including IBHS.
 Centers for Medicare and Medicaid Services (CMS) also requires that physicians and other practitioners who order or refer IBH Services for Medicaid Members must be Medicaid-enrolled.

-The Written Order must include the following:
+The WO must include the following: